attrayadas/springboot-kafka-producer/README.md

-# Open Source Kafka Startup Guide
+# Open Source Kafka Startup Guide for Windows

 This guide will walk you through the steps to set up and run Apache Kafka, an open-source distributed event streaming platform, on your local machine.
 Follow the steps below to get started with Kafka.